DataSF/datasf.github.io/_drafts/intermediate-excel-i.md

 ## About this course

 This classroom based workshop is the third in a series of workshops on Excel offered by the Data Academy.
-It covers more advanced formulas and techniques than those encountered in the first two courses, which focus on fundamentals.&nbsp;
+It covers more advanced formulas and techniques than those encountered in the first two courses, which focus on fundamentals.

-This course is a natural continuation of our Intermediate Excel I training. &nbsp; &nbsp;&nbsp;
+This course is a natural continuation of our Intermediate Excel I training.

 ## What you’ll learn